Get Involved in Workshops and Performance

 Up to 100 adults with disabilities participate in developmental drama workshops and training programs every week.
 It is in these workshops that new talent and ideas for new productions are discovered and developed.
 Each performer started in a developmental drama workshop.

-NSA is about work and as a professional actor its nice to be getting back into work.
+No Strings is about work and as a professional actor its nice to be getting back into work.
 I just love being on stage!

-Duncan has been a member of No Strings Attached since 1994.
+Duncan has been a member of No Strings since 1994.
 His stage performances include: “Norwood At Work” (1994), “Ability Rules, OK?”
 (1996), “Retouched” (1999), “Hidden” (2002), “Catching The Juice” (2003).
-Since 2004, Duncan has been a core member of NSA’s Men's Ensemble, performing annually in workshop touring productions.
+Since 2004, Duncan has been a core member of the No Strings Men's Ensemble, performing annually in workshop touring productions.
 In 2007, with Julian Crotti, he co-created the roles of the original Toms in the critically acclaimed “Tom The Loneliest”, in Adelaide and in Melbourne (2009).
 For his performance at LaMama’s Carleton Courthouse Theatre, he was nominated for a Melbourne Green Room Award.
 Duncan was a core ensemble member of the award-winning production and tour of Sons & Mothers (2010-2014), and participated in all three creative developments of “The Angel Project” (2012-2015).

 Richard Samai is a Torres Strait Islander born in Adelaide.
 At 33, he began to explore his connection with his culture and country (Western Torres Strait Badu mob).
 Richard brings intense physicality and grace to performance, and he relaxes by standing on his head, climbing trees and taking long walks (he's known to walk from Marion to Port Adelaide).

 With dancer and choreographer Tina Barry, Richard created Lionheart (2005-2006) to explore connections of place & loss, including the passing of his mother.
-He joined No Strings Attached in 2003 as an ensemble member of Catching the Juice.
+He joined No Strings in 2003 as an ensemble member of Catching the Juice.
 He is a continuing member of the Men's Ensemble.